Guide to US Expat Taxes in Germany

 IRS Deadlines for US Expat Taxes in Germany

 Expats living in Germany need to be aware of American tax return deadlines abroad.
-As opposed to our friends and family back home, who only need to remember the April 15th deadline, expats may want to be aware of a few more Tax return Deadlines.
+As opposed to our friends and family back home, who only need to remember the April 15th deadline, expats may want to be aware of a few more tax return deadlines.

 April.15Traditional Tax Filing Deadline.
 Expats who need to pay US Taxes should file by this date.